anto18671/lumenspark/README.md

 This example demonstrates loading the model and tokenizer, and generating a text sequence based on an initial prompt.

+## Sponsorship

+If you find Lumenspark valuable and would like to support its ongoing development, consider becoming a sponsor!

+### Why Sponsor?

+- **Sustain Development**: Help maintain and improve Lumenspark.
+- **Exclusive Benefits**: Receive early access to new features and direct support.
+- **Recognition**: Get acknowledged in the project documentation and website.

+### How to Sponsor

+Click the [Sponsor](https://github.com/sponsors/anto18671) button above or visit [GitHub Sponsors](https://github.com/sponsors/anto18671) to choose a sponsorship tier that suits you.

+Thank you for your support!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.